RSBalchII/milestone-1/PWP/Milestone 3/Section Fill.md

 **Section 1 Why grow your own** - summary of the reasons growing your own could be for you!
-You make an instant savings when growing your own medicine.
+-You make an instant savings when growing your own medicine.
+-The health benefits you can achieve from keeping your plants clean is an incalcuable.
+-What is "clean" cannabis?
-The health benefits you can achieve from keeping your plants clean is an incalcuable.
-Learning the basic concepts of cannabis is a great way to gain an understanding into the world of plant phenotypes.
+-Learning the basic concepts of cannabis is a great way to gain an understanding into the world of plant phenotypes.
-My later Sections after the 5th will detail basic concepts of growing cannabis, **features**
+**features**
 -A nice background in tasteful bright colors for the container that has breakable columns that stack with images over the text images pertaining to each upcoming section summarizing each piece succinctly-